dlouk/DALI/README.txt

 interpolation rules.
 The software has been developed during my PhD studies at the Institute for Theory of Electromagnetic Fields (TEMF) of TU Darmstadt, under the supervision of Prof. Dr.-Ing.
 Herbert De Gersem (TU Darmstadt) and Jun.-Prof. Dr.-Ing.
-Ulrich Roemer (TU Braunschweig).
+Ulrich Römer (TU Braunschweig).
 --------------------------------------------------------------------------------

 The DALI software has been used in the studies presented in the following